The Redwoods in Yosemite

 With around 130 individually owned cabins nestled in the forest, the homes range from one-bedroom romantic rustic cabins to 'platinum' six bedroom homes.
 Most are traditional and quaint in style, and come complete with fully equipped kitchens and most have a grill on deck for summer evening barbecues.
 Guests can not expect up-to-the minute technology or contemporary design, but cosy cabins, with comfortably furnished living space both inside and out and home comforts such as televisions and fireplaces, that make a superb base for exploring the park.

-The cabins are the only privately owned homes within the park, providing an authentic and private alternative to the hotels in the valley floor which become extremely busy in the summer vacations.
+The cabins are the only privately owned homes within the park, providing an authentic and private alternative to the hotels in the valley floor which become extremely busy in the summer holidays.
 The drive into the park takes approximately 40-minutes (dependent on time of year) with the Mariposa Grove of giant native Sequoia trees being just 20-minutes away from the Redwoods.

 With homes from 1-bedroom to 6-bedrooms, the cabins are particularly popular with families looking to enjoy the park for a few days.
 During the summer months guests are required to stay for 3-nights or more, which is what we would recommend to really be able to get the most of your visit to America's original National Park.